homezhan/artoolkit-docs/Marker_Training/marker_training.md

 # Creating and Training New Markers
-[Markers][marker_about] are the squares that ARToolKit recognises and tracks in a video stream.
+[Markers][marker_about] are the squares that ARToolKit recognizes and tracks in a video stream.
 That is, markers are the physical patterns that you've created or printed out.
 ARToolKit comes with PDF files for some pre-made markers, e.g. the Hiro marker, which you can print out and affix to card or board (so that they stay flat).
 Markers are the optical inputs to ARToolKit.

 ![The Hiro marker][Hiro_marker]

 Markers have only a few constraints.

 -   They must be square.
--   They must have a continuous border (generally either full black or pure white) and they must sit on a background of contrasting colour (generally the opposite of the border colour).
+-   They must have a continuous border (generally either full black or pure white) and they must sit on a background of contrasting color (generally the opposite of the border color).
 By default, the border thickness is 25% of the length of an edge of the marker.
 -   The final constraint is that the area inside the border, which we refer to as the *marker image*, must not be [rotationally symmetric][1] (specifically, it must not have rotational symmetry of an even order).
-The area inside the border can be black and white, or coloured (and ARToolKit provides a means to track with greater accuracy when the marker image is coloured).
+The area inside the border can be black and white, or colored (and ARToolKit provides a means to track with greater accuracy when the marker image is colored).

 ARToolKit has an additional feature to use markers which contain a [special two-dimensional grid of black and white squares][marker_barcode] (a little like a 2D-barcode) in place of the usual marker image.
 Use of these markers can speed up tracking when there are lots of markers in the scene.